 “You don’t compete with each other; you compete with people outside.”

 We worked together on several things, checking each other’s websites for typos, feedback on onboarding, proof-reading decks, and practicing pitches.
 As weeks go by, you’ll come to know these super driven people with very diverse talents who are all available to help you with whatever you want.
 All you need to do is-ask.

-You’ll also have an opportunity to meet AP alumni who have raised everything from Seed to Series A or B rounds.
+You’ll also have an opportunity to meet AP alumni who have raised everything from Seed, to Series A or B rounds.
 They give you incredible insight into the most asked question: “how do I raise $X amount of money to build my company”.
 And since absolutely nothing is official or ‘on the records’, they’re in their elements and share inside stories, talk about the commits, and the screw-ups.
 Soak it in.
 You learn a lot, build relationships, make connections, and they potentially lead to introductions to investors which are really helpful after demo day.
-One thing I have learned from my research was that pension led finance is becoming more popular with business founders in the UK and surprisingly US.
-This is basically when the founder/ owner can draw down his or her pension to finance their startup, what a great initiative!

 Two weeks before demo day, TKCM ask you to stop everything else and just focus on your pitch and presentation.
 You make a new deck everyday, present everyday and get your ass kicked everyday.
 But in just 14 days, you’ll see that your pitch has gone from 0 to Awesome.
 I just went through the first deck we made and I wanted to throw up before I got to the end of it.
 TKCM make you tweak your presentation and story often.
 They’ve mentored over a 100 companies, so they know what works and what doesn’t.
 These two weeks are really gruelling and Carine helps you perfect your storytelling and branding; while Thomas is all about numbers, positioning and selling.